crowleyek/Analytic-project-in-R/README.md

-# Analytic-project-in-R
+# Analytic-project-in-
-Report in R about flight delays in USA in June 2017 using R Markdown and SQL queries.
+Report about flight delays in USA in June 2017 using R Markdown and SQL queries.